open-telemetry/opentelemetry-specification/specification/api-metrics.md

 These values are considered coherent, because measurements from an Observer instrument in a single collection interval are considered simultaneous.
-The set of measurements entered through one callback invocation implicitly share a single timestamp.
+The set of measurements captured through one callback invocation implicitly share a single timestamp.

 ## Interpretation